henry-spanka/homebridge-freeathome/docs/DoorBellTutorial.md

 Unfortunately the Busch Welcome video camera does not work as I haven't found a way to gain access to the video feed.
 There may be the possibility to hack into the video feed via the IP-Gateway but I do not have one so any help would be appreciated.
-This is why I use a Surveillence Camera instead to get a snapshot when the door bell is ringing.
+This is why I use a Surveillance Camera instead to get a snapshot when the door bell is ringing.

 ## Requirements